matthieudelaro/nvidia-docker-wiki/Internals.md

 --device=/dev/nvidiactl --device=/dev/nvidia-uvm --device=/dev/nvidia3 --device=/dev/nvidia2 --device=/dev/nvidia1 --device=/dev/nvidia0 --volume-driver=nvidia-docker --volume=nvidia_driver_361.48:/usr/local/nvidia:ro
 $ docker run -ti --rm `curl -s http://localhost:3476/v1.0/docker/cli` nvidia/cuda nvidia-smi
 ```
-Another option is to leverage our [`nvidia` plugin](https://github.com/NVIDIA/nvidia-docker/tree/master/tools/src/nvidia) written in the Go programming language.
-Go is the language for containers so many projects should be able to reuse our code seamlessly.
+Another option is to leverage our [`nvidia` package](https://github.com/NVIDIA/nvidia-docker/tree/master/tools/src/nvidia) written in the Go programming language.
+Go is currently the language of choice for containers, many projects should be able to interface with our package seamlessly.

 In this section we provide details on the three major services provided by `nvidia-docker`: